ReforgeHQ/sdk-react/CONTRIBUTING.md

 ## Other Ways to Contribute

-We welcome anyone that wants to contribute to `prefab-cloud-react` to triage and reply to open issues to help troubleshoot and fix existing bugs.
+We welcome anyone that wants to contribute to `@reforge-com/sdk-react` to triage and reply to open issues to help troubleshoot and fix existing bugs.
 Here is what you can do:

 - Help ensure that existing issues follows the recommendations from the